tytydraco/yessleep/out/I_guard_an_abandoned_house_The_owners_are_reborn_every_year.md

 And then something about them changes in a way that usually only they notice at first:

-Perhaps their clothes seem a size too big for them, enough to make their shoes simply slip off their feet; or maybe their shirts are suddenly tight across the shoulders, as if meant for a much smaller wearer; perhaps they notice grey hairs that weren’t there a moment ago; maybe they find that they’d gained weight in odd places; maybe their stomachs are suddenly very sensitive, enough to make them vomit after a single beer; more upsettingly, they might themselves shedding clumps of hair… or even losing teeth.
+Perhaps their clothes seem a size too big for them, enough to make their shoes simply slip off their feet; or maybe their shirts are suddenly tight across the shoulders, as if meant for a much smaller wearer; perhaps they notice grey hairs that weren’t there a moment ago; maybe they find that they’d gained weight in odd places; maybe their stomachs are suddenly very sensitive, enough to make them vomit after a single beer; more upsettingly, they might find themselves shedding clumps of hair… or even losing teeth.

 More than once, I’ve seen a happy treasure hunter suddenly cough a bloody molar into their hand and be left staring in horror at it, paralyzed with fear and confusion.

 As soon as they notice something’s seriously wrong, the victims either bolt or go into hiding.

 By itself, this isn’t much of a problem; most only last an hour or so before they’re fully converted, and few last longer than a day… but in that time, there’s always the risk of them hurting someone, or worse, revealing the truth about Koel House to more respectable tourists.

 So, it’s the gamekeeper’s job to track them down.